redstagfulfillment/redstagfulfillment.github.io/_posts/2014-07-15-api-basics.md

 =====

 An API session is started by calling the `login` method to get a session ID.
-The session ID must be provided for subsequent calls to `call` and will expire after 1 hour.
+The session ID must be provided for subsequent calls to `call` and will expire after 24 hours.

 #### Parameters